20 Different Types of Fruits Explained

 A half-cup of Guacamole contains approximately 6 grams of fiber or nearly 1/4 of your daily fiber requirements.

 Fiber makes you feel full, which makes you less likely to overeat.
-Avocados are high in fat, but it’s primarily healthy monounsaturated fat.
+Although avocados are high in fat, they are primarily healthy monounsaturated fat.

 17. Peach